bbleds/FarmersMarketIonic-/README.md

-# FarmersMarketIonic-
+# Ionic Farmer's Market
-An Ionic project using the Google Maps API and the USDA National Farmers Market Directory API
+A simple locator app built using the Ionic framework, Angular.js, Google Maps API, and the USDA National Farmers Market Directory API.